nilsvu/Evergreen/README.md

 ---

 ## Contact

-Evergreen was created by [Nils Fischer](http://www.viwid.com).
+Evergreen was created and is maintained by [Nils Fischer](http://www.viwid.com) ([@knlyy](https://twitter.com/knlyy)).

 ## Roadmap

-This framework is still under heavy development and there is much to do.

-- [ ] Add support for colors in the console
-- [ ] Implement additional handlers, e.g. to send records to a server or via Email
-- [ ] Extend configuration from environment variables, possibly alternatives like a `.plist` file
-- [ ] Add a way to log details about the app, e.g. version, build, ...
-- [ ] Never stop adding tests
+The beta status of this framework mostly means that I haven't quite finished writing the documentation yet.

+Before finalizing a 1.0 release, I would greatly appreciate some professional opinions on the API and architecture.
+Any suggestions via Email ([n.fischer@viwid.com](mailto:n.fischer@viwid.com)) or Tweet ([@knlyy](https://twitter.com/knlyy)) are very welcome!

 ## License

 Evergreen is released under the MIT license.
-See LICENSE for details.
+See LICENSE.md for details.